-Mercersburg Academy’s Diversity, Equity, and Inclusion (DEI) Committee, which is comprised of Mercersburg faculty and students, exists to cultivate a safe community where everyone is encouraged to be their authentic selves.
+Mercersburg Academy’s Diversity, Equity, and Inclusion (DEI) Committee, which is comprised of faculty and students, exists to cultivate a safe community where everyone is emboldened to be their authentic selves.

 In a world where social norms are evolving rapidly, how might we at Mercersburg improve our policies, practices, and programs to strengthen our community as it relates to diversity, equity, and inclusion?